sandalle/minecraft_bigreactor_control/README.md

 - Modems (not wireless) connecting each of the Computer to both the Advanced Monitor and Reactor Computer Port.
 - Big Reactors (http://www.big-reactors.com/) 0.3
 - Computercraft (http://computercraft.info/) 1.57+
+- Reset the computer any time number of connected devices change.

 Resources
 ----------------------------